List of Arrow characters: Slade Wilson / Deathstroke

 Slade is hired by the Australian Secret Intelligence Service to extract former military soldier Yao Fei.
 As a cover, he takes his son Joe to New Zealand on a camping trip where he kills a Chinese agent in an attempt to locate Fei, who is on the island Lian Yu.
 Slade and his partner Billy Wintergreen are sent to extract Fei from the island, however, their plane is shot down while en route to the island and the two men were captured by Edward Fyers.
 Fyers gives the two an offer to join his cause, although Slade refuses while Wintergreen accepts the offer.
 For almost a year, Slade is held hostage by Fyers until he is rescued by Fei but they then become separated.
 Six months later, Slade catches a shipwrecked Oliver searching through his hideout.
 Slade trains Oliver to take out Fyers while Slade kills Billy for his betrayal.
 Oliver and Slade also rescue Fei's daughter Shado before Fei is killed by Fyers.
 Oliver then kills Fyers.
 Sometime after, Slade is wounded by Dr. Anthony Ivo but is saved with Ivo's enhanced drug Mirakuru by Oliver.
 Ivo kills Shado angering Slade.
 Ivo frames Oliver for the murder, pitting Oliver and Slade at odds as Oliver stabs Slade in the eye.
 Slade survives Oliver's attack and is found near the coast of the Philippines and is taken back to an ASIS facility where he reunites with son Joe.
 He later begins hallucinating Shado, who orders Slade to keep his promise to kill Oliver which Slade finds out is alive and has returned to Starling City.
 Slade leaves to Starling where he begins his revenge plan against Oliver and become the killer "Deathstroke", dubbed by A.R.G.U.S.
-As Deathstroke, Slade plans to takeover Starling by overrunning the city with Mirakuru enhanced soldiers.
+As Deathstroke, Slade plans to take over Starling by overrunning the city with Mirakuru enhanced soldiers.
 In the process, Slade threatens Oliver's family by kidnapping Thea and killing Moira.
-Eventually, Oliver defeats Slade and his army using a Mirakuru cure and is imprisoned on Lian Yu where overtime, he wears off from the Mirakuru.
+Eventually, Oliver defeats Slade and his army using a Mirakuru cure and is imprisoned on Lian Yu where overtime, he wears off from Mirakuru.
 Oliver later recruits Slade by giving him the location of his son Joe, to face against the vigilante serial killer Prometheus to save his captured friends and family.
 After Prometheus destroys the island by killing himself, it is revealed Oliver's friends survived as well as Slade, who survived by plane.
 Five months after, Slade visits Oliver to thank him on the intel of Joe's whereabouts in Calgary.
 After rescuing Joe from the terrorist group the Jackals with Oliver's help, Joe reveals he is their leader leading into a confrontation.
-During the fight, Joe reveals he has a brother Grant before escaping the fight.
+During the fight, Joe reveals he has a brother, Grant, before escaping the fight.
 Slade then parts ways with Oliver.